Research Projects

 γ-cyclodextrin

-with Glucogen Phosphorylase b
+to Glucogen Phosphorylase b

 (GPb) at

-hepatic glucose production,
+modulating hepatic glucose production,

 α,